jacebenson/cedar/docs/docs/security.md

 ## Functions

 When deployed, a [serverless function](serverless-functions.md) is an open API endpoint.
 That means anyone can access it and perform any tasks it's asked to do.
 In many cases, this is completely appropriate and desired behavior.
-But there are often times you need to restrict access to a function, and Redwood can help you do that using a [variety of methods and approaches](serverless-functions.md#security-considerations).
+But there are often times you need to restrict access to a function, and Cedar can help you do that using a [variety of methods and approaches](serverless-functions.md#security-considerations).

 For details on how to keep your functions secure, please see the [Serverless functions & Security considerations](serverless-functions.md#security-considerations) section in the CedarJS documentation.